kgilman/kgilman.github.io/_pages/cv.md

 Publications
 ======

 Gilman, K., Burer, S. & Balzano, L. A Semidefinite Relaxation for Sums of Heterogeneous Quadratics on the Stiefel Manifold.
-ArXiv Preprint ArXiv:2205.13653.
-(2022).
+To appear in SIAM Journal on Matrix Analysis and Applications (2025).

+Gilman, K., Hong, D., Fessler, J. & Balzano, L. Streaming Probabilistic PCA for Missing Data with Heteroscedastic Noise.
+Arxiv preprint 2310.06277 (2023).

 Gilman, K., Tarzanagh, D. & Balzano, L. Grassmannian Optimization for Online Tensor Completion and Tracking With the t-SVD.
 IEEE Transactions On Signal Processing.
 70 pp. 2152-2167 (2022).